esmerek/terrific-zebra-dadb5/content/pages/index.md

       - title: Challenge the Change
         image_alt: lorem-ipsum
         content: >
-          Using digital strategies to integrate people and organizational culture into a mindset of continuous change.
+          With digital strategies, we integrate people and organizational culture into a mindset of continuous change.
         actions: []
         type: grid_item